NavpreetDevpuri/share-web-whatsapp/README.md

 # share-web-whatsapp (SWW)

-Python script to share web WhatsApp's session files so another person can open web WhatsApp using shared session files without scanning QR code.
+Python script to share web WhatsApp's session file.
+So another person can open web WhatsApp using a shared session file without scanning QR code.

 # How to use